Ankit500ak/Stealth-AI/MCQ_FEATURE_IMPLEMENTATION.md

 # MCQ (Multiple Choice Questions) Feature Implementation

 ## Overview
-Added MCQ support to OpenCluely as a new skill type alongside the existing DSA functionality.
+Added MCQ support to Stealth AI as a new skill type alongside the existing DSA functionality.

 ## Changes Made